CDLMarkus/QuantyFey/tutorial/tutorial.md

     - Selects linear or quadratic models based on a lack-of-fit test.

 > **Note**: Optimization may fail or produce poor fits for low-quality data.
 Always verify the model manually before saving.
+> For **Custom Bracketing** or **Weighted Bracketing**: Use `Apply LLOQ to All` after `Optimize Model` to make sure, a value is saved for LLOQ, as for some individual "Blocks" there might not be a suitable value due to poor accuracy.

 ![Optimization Process Flowchart](images/flowchart.png)